jlevy/og-equity-compensation/README.md

 We’ll first back up and discuss fundamentals of how different kinds of taxes are calculated.

-🚧 First and only instance of "equity compensation awards"!
+🚧 First and only instance of “equity compensation awards”!
 Are there types of equity compensation that are awards and other that are not awards, e.g. ones that you can purchase?
 Does this Guide in fact focus on types of equity compensation awards, and not other types?
-Or do we just mean to say "equity compensation can give rise to..."
+Or do we just mean to say “equity compensation can give rise to…”

+🚧 Clarify in intro to this section which of these taxes we need to be focusing on with equity compensation.
+Is it long-term capital gains tax?
+If not, what are examples of that?
+Later in the section, the phrase "Investment gains, such as buying and selling a stock, are similarly taxed at “ordinary” rates…'' That sounds like equity comp is taxed as ordinary income… “unless they are long-term.”
+At which point they are taxed as long-term capital gains?
+It’s very hard to tell whether these words are being used as ordinary adjectives or as explanations of the changing nature of taxed monies.
+A roadmap of this very complex extended section (Tax Basics through Taxes on Stock and Options) is needed.
+It can be followed by, “Before we get into all those details and what you can do about them, we’ll go over some tax basics just so we’re all on the same page.”

 - You must pay federal, state, and in some cases, local taxes on income.
 - State tax rates and rules